sounak98/pharma-supply-chain/README.md

 #### Manufacturers

-Manufactures the medicines and sends the medicines to different distributors.
+Manufactures the medicines and sends the medicines to different distributors via transporters.

 ```json
 {